Hydrodynamic interactions in a binary-mixture colloidal monolayer: Binary--component monolayer

 A dynamic coupling mediated by HI only occurs in the opposite limit $\Pes \gg 1$ (large scales for the small particles): the big particles follow Fick's law (i.e., no anomalous collective diffusion), albeit with a possibly renormalized diffusivity,

-which actually becomes indistinguishable of the big particle diffusivity in the unmixed (pure) case when, additionally, $\Peb\ll\Pes$.
+This becomes indistinguishable of the big particle ``bare'' diffusivity in the unmixed (pure) case when, additionally, $\Peb\ll\Pes$.
 The relevant feature is that the adiabatic component of the small particle distribution adjusts perfectly to the big particle distribution, $\nhs^\mathrm{(adia)} \approx - \nhb$, and consequently the role of $\nhb$ as source of flow in \eq{eq:flow2bin} becomes less and less important when $\Pes\to \infty$.
-We emphasize, however, that there still exists a 2D compressible in-plane flow, which is ultimately responsible for this renormalized diffusivity, but also for the anomalous collective diffusion of the small particles described by the $\nhs^\mathrm{(pure)}$ component: since $\Lambda_+ \approx \delta\, \Pes$, it is $D_\mathrm{s}^\mathrm{(pure)} \approx \Ds\, \Pes$ in this limit.
+We emphasize, however, that the 2D compressible in-plane flow remains nevertheless relevant, being ultimately responsible for this renormalized diffusivity as a consequence of the much faster, anomalous collective diffusion of the small particles: